As an Amazon Associate I earn from qualifying purchases.

 Well, we used a Zebra LP 2844 in our business for more than 4 years and can give a pretty decent insight into how it works, where it falls short, and if it’s right for your business.

 Overall, the LP2844 is a very good printer for the price.
 It is durable, prints quickly, and has a lot of online support.
-The most common criticism is that can be difficult to install the drivers and set it up correctly.
+The most common criticism is that can be difficult to install the drivers and set them up correctly.

 How Does The LP 2844 Stack Up Against Modern Printers?